Crab-eating frog

 This frog can tolerate marine environments (immersion in sea water for brief periods or brackish water for extended periods) by increasing urea production and retention, and by remaining slightly hyperosmotic within urea and sodium flux.
 Adults can survive in salt water with salinity as high as 2.8%, and tadpoles can survive salinities as high as 3.9%.

 Diet

 The food sources of the crab-eating frog are mainly determined by the locally available prey.
 Near fresh water, its diet consists largely of insects.
 But in an environment with brackish water, small crustaceans, including crabs, form the main part.

 Human consumption

-In Southeast Asia, the crab-eating frog is locally hunted for food and is often farmed for its edible legs, including in Java, Indonesia.
+In Southeast Asia, the crab-eating frog is locally hunted for food and is often farmed for its edible legs, including in Java, Indonesia, where the dish is known as swikee.